harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 </template>
 ```

 You can use many prefixes for your components to help you with scoping code.
-Make sure you separate the scopes into different folders.

 ```vue
 <template>